-During fiscal 2021, we invested an additional \$3.1 million in non-marketable equity securities of privately held companies which do not have a readily determinable fair value.
+Our strategic investments consist primarily of non-marketable equity securities of privately held companies which do not have a readily determinable fair value.
 These investments are primarily accounted for under the cost method as we have less than 20% ownership and do not have the ability to exercise significant influence over their operations.
-The carrying amount of our strategic investments was \$5.1 million and \$2.0 million as of July 31, 2021 and 2020, respectively, which are included within other noncurrent assets in the consolidated balance sheets.
+The carrying amount of our strategic investments was \$5.1 million as of July 31, 2022 and 2021, and is included within other noncurrent assets in the consolidated balance sheets.
 There were no material events or circumstances impacting the carrying amount of our strategic investments during the periods presented.